 We are looking for scientists with an outstanding international reputation who are able to give an overview on a scientific field of immediate interest and societal relevance.
 The topic presented should address and attract the LIGHT-LIFE scientific community in Jena.

 The scientific level of the talks can be targeted mainly at the doctoral candidates of the Jena Alliance graduate schools.
 Possible topics may include, but are not limited to, e.g., science and society, scientific or technological breakthroughs, digitalisation, artificial intelligence, health and climate, mobility of the future, just to name a few.

 The lectures can be held in either hybrid/online format or on-site; depending on the availability of the speaker.
 It is planned that each lecture shall attract at least 150 participants.
 The Jena Alliance executive office is in-charge of the lecture's organisation.

 Call for proposals and available funds

 The Jena Alliance calls for proposals for keynote speakers, who could be invited to give a Honorary Guest Lecture in Jena.
-This call is open and addressed to all principal investigators, principal scientists, teaching faculty, doctoral researchers, and postdocs of the above-mentioned graduate schools.
-The engagement and commitment of the guest and the inviting faculty will be generously supported by the existing funds of Jena Alliance.
-Moreover, the inviting faculty may also invite the keynote speaker to spend a certain amount of time as a guest or visiting researcher at his or her institute in Jena, which will be also remunerated by the Jena Alliance.
+This call is open and directed to all scientists, teaching faculty and doctoral candidates of the Jena Alliance graduate schools (JSMC, JSMM, ASP, MPSP).
+The engagement of the guest and the inviting research group will be generously supported from existing Jena Alliance funds.
+In addition, the inviting research group may invite the keynote speaker to spend some time as a guest at their institute in Jena, which will also be remunerated by the Jena Alliance.

-To propose a speaker, please write an email to email@example.com along with the following information: Speaker name, institution/position, research area.
+To propose a speaker, please write an email to firstname.lastname@example.org and include the following information: Speaker name, institution/position, research area.